 Medical professionals are legally required to perform CPR to restart your heart and save your life — unless a DNR order has been issued.

-Medical professionals may also use:
+Medical professionals may also use the:

 - A Defibrillator – a device that helps restart the heart through an electrical shock